 1) Prior to the lesson time, select key words from the text and list them in the order they occur within the text.
-This can be done using this organizer, but can also be placed on a Smartboard or chalkboard to stimulate group discussion.
+This can be done using this organizer, but it can also be placed on a SMARTBoard or a chalkboard to stimulate group discussion.

 2) Students read the list of words and write a prediction statement using the words in the order presented.
-(Again, this can be done individually or collaborative in cooperative groups.)
+(Again, this can be done individually or collaboratively in cooperative groups.)

 3) Students read the assigned materials, checking their prediction statement as they read.